smblott-github/text-aid-too/README.md

     Visit the extension's options page to configure the port and shared secret, if required (see below).

-### Important

-*Text-aid-too* will not work with other *text-aid* servers.
-Those use HTTP, whereas *Text-aid-too* uses its own a web-socket based protocol.
-This allows it to update the input's contents on-the-fly (that is, on file write).

 ### The Editor Command